jorrimprins/machine-learning/README.md

-## Machine Learning
+ ## Machine Learning for Econometrics
 This is a repository for the Machine Learning for Econometrics course at the University of Amsterdam (2019/2020).

 #### Authors:

-Vien Dinh
+- Vien Dinh

-Jorrim Prins
+- Jorrim Prins